Antivirus is software for the identification and blocking of

 - ‘Realtime protection’ – intercepting malicious codes as soon as they try to infect a machine.

 - Ad hoc scans of the machine to discover any malicious codes that have already managed to infect the system.
-The scan will be more effective if the malicious code is inactive, for example when using a ‘live’ operating system (antivirus on live CD).
+The scan will be more effective if the malicious code is inactive, for example when using a ‘live’ operating system (antivirus on a live CD).